jpaw/bonaparte-dsl/README.md

 ## How to build

-The project uses a multi module maven based build, with the parent pom in de.jpaw.allplugins.
+The project uses a multi module maven based build.

 ## Serialized forms